 - personal data must be deleted to comply with a legal obligation;

-- personal data has been collected in connection with the services offered by the Company.
+- personal data were collected in connection with the provision of information society services.

-- Right to restrict processing – The data subject may request restriction of processing in the following cases:
+- f) The right to restrict processing – The data subject may request the restriction of processing in the following cases:

-- the person challenges the accuracy of the data, for a period that allows the Company to verify the correctness of the data;
+- the data subject contests the accuracy of the data, for a period that allows the Company to verify the correctness of the data;

-- processing is illegal and the person opposes deletion of personal data, calling for data restriction instead;
+- the processing is illegal, and the person opposes the deletion of personal data, requesting the restriction instead;

-- if the Company no longer requires personal data for processing, but the person requests them for the establishment, exercise or defense of a right in court;
+- in case the Company no longer needs the personal data for the purpose of processing, but the person requests them for establishing, exercising or defending a right in court;

-- if the person opposed to processing for the period during which the Company checks if there are other legitimate grounds for processing personal data.
+- if the person has objected to the processing for the period of time in which the Company checks whether there are other legitimate grounds for the processing of personal data.

 Art.
-6 – The Company does not transfer personal data to other operators without the prior notice or request of the concerned person.
+6 – The company does not transfer personal data to other operators without the prior notification or request of the person concerned.

 Art.
-7 – The Company may transfer information to other affiliated companies, service providers or other partners, processing them on behalf of the Company, on the basis of the Company’s instructions and ensuring the level of security under the applicable legislation.
+7 – The Company may transfer information to other affiliated companies, service providers or other partners who process it on behalf of the Company, based on the Company’s instructions and ensuring the level of security according to the legislation in force.
 These companies can provide global services, including customer support, information technology, payments, sales, marketing, data analysis, research and surveys.

 Art.
-8 – All contractors of the Company have implemented and comply with the standards of personal data imposed by Regulation (EU) 2016/679 on the protection of individuals with regard to processing of personal data and on free movement of such data.
+8 – All the company’s collaborators have implemented and respect the personal data protection standards imposed by Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.

 Art.
-9 – The Company may keep or disclose information sent in order to comply with legal provisions, legal procedures or to answer to a request from public authorities.
-They may also use the data to exercise their legal rights to defend themselves in court actions or to prevent, detect or report illegal activities such as frauds, abuses, branches of terms and conditions or threats to the Company’s security or physical security of any person.
+9 – The company may keep or disclose information transmitted in order to comply with legal provisions, legal procedures or to respond to a request from public authorities.
+It may also use the data to exercise its legal rights, to defend itself in legal proceedings or to prevent, detect or report illegal activities, such as fraud, abuse, violations of terms and conditions or threats to the Company’s security or physical safety of any person.

 Art.
-10 – The Company is working hard to keep the data safe.
-The Company uses a combination of technical, administrative and physical controls to maintain the security of the processed data, including the use of encryption software.
-However, no method of transmitting or storing data is completely secure.
-If you have a security issue, please contact email@example.com
+10 – The company works to keep the data safe.
+Does it use a combination of technical, administrative and physical controls to maintain the security of the processed data?
+However, no method of data transmission or storage is completely secure.
+For any additional security-related clarifications, please contact us at the e-mail address email@example.com

 Art.
-11 – In accordance with the European Regulation, the Company shall seek, identify, record archive and report, where appropriate, all security incidents.
+11 – In accordance with the European Regulation, the Company tracks, identifies, records, archives and reports, where appropriate, all security incidents.

 Art.
-12 – Notices regarding the processing of personal data can be sent to the Company via e-mail to: firstname.lastname@example.org or by sending a letter with acknowledgement of receipt to the Company’s headquarters.
+12 – Notifications regarding the processing of personal data can be sent to the Company by sending a message to the e-mail address firstname.lastname@example.org to the attention of the person responsible with the protection of personal data (Data Protection Officer).

 Art.
-13 – The subject also has the right to notify the National Authority for Personal Data Processing Supervision (ANSPDCP) regarding the illegal processing of personal data by sending a notice to the headquarters of the Authority: Bucharest, 28-30 G-ral.
-Gheorghe Magheru, District 1, Postal Code 010336, e-mail: email@example.com
+13 – Also, the persons concerned have the right to notify the National Authority for the Supervision of the Processing of Personal Data (ANSPDCP) regarding the illegal processing of personal data by sending a notification to the authority’s headquarters: Bucharest, B-dul G-ral.
+Gheorghe Magheru, no. 28-30, Sector 1, postal code 010336, e-mail: email@example.com